 In joint work with David J. Halpern (NYU, Psychology PhD candidate) we propose a framework to evaluate models of memory retrieval estimated using semantic fluency data - a task wherein subjects are provided a cue and must list associations in a limited amount of time (see working paper).
 To facilitate data collection we designed an RShiny App that can be used in conjunction with online crowdsourcing platforms or on mobile survey devices (soon to be made publicly available at @prodriguezsosa).
 Building on this work we estimate memory representations of politically charged concepts (e.g. welfare) and evaluate whether partisan differences in representations are predictive of attitude judgments as long suggested by constructivist theories of attitudes.
 The output of this ongoing interdisciplinary collaboration –several working papers including a proceedings publication (CogSci 2018 Proceedings)- lays the theoretical and methodological groundwork to quantitatively explore the relationship between memory organization and attitudes with important implications for long-standing literatures in political science including priming, political attitudes and survey design.

 On a related project, I employ deep learning methods to estimate word representations from large collections of text.
 In particular my efforts have focused on extending existing methods to identify group differences in representations (e.g. PolMeth 2018 Poster) and developing new metrics to validate computer-estimated representations.
 This includes joint work with Arthur Spirling (NYU) in which we propose a novel take on the classic Turing test to evaluate computer-estimated representations.
-Preliminary results suggest current state-of-the-art word embedding models produce representations -approximated by the set of nearest neighbors- that are just as likely to be picked by human raters in a triad task (human similarity judgment task).
+Preliminary results suggest current state-of-the-art word embedding models produce representations that approximate human performance (working paper).

 In addition to the above projects I also work on network methods.
 This includes joint work with Jennifer M. Larson (Vanderbilt) exploring the role of social networks in spreading information and motivating action.
 In a study conducted in rural Uganda we find social networks play a role in spreading both information and behavior but in different ways (paper currently under review).
 In other work, also with Jennifer M. Larson, I use simulated and real network data to evaluate how the common practice of using the union of different types of social ties to study network effects can negatively bias and ultimately mask effects that are in fact present (working paper).